-- a Closure and Reclamation Plan and Post-Closure and Reclamation Monitoring and Maintenance Plan in draft Licence conditions. - Licence Conditions (comment ID-2) ADKFN indicated the draft water licence conditions provided as part of the review did not contain recommended conditions ADKFN provided to Paramount regarding constructing ice and snow bridges in watercourses that are frozen to bottom and conducting winter fish habitat assessments on rivers where snow and ice fill bridges will be constructed.
-Paramount responded by indicating no new access or crossings are considered, that the road is built, and creating new crossings would result in new disturbance. - Based on the Application material, Liard West has one ice bridge / ice road over the Liard River connecting the all-season road to the Hamlet of Fort Liard.
-Consequently, Board staff are under the presumption this comment applies to Liard East and is not discussed further in the context of Liard West. - Aquatic Effects Monitoring (comment ID-3) ADKFN expressed concern that Part G of the water licence was intentionally left blank and requested the MVLWB explain the absence of an Aquatic Effects Monitoring Program (AEMP).
+- Aquatic Effects Monitoring (comment ID-3) ADKFN expressed concern that Part G of the water licence was intentionally left blank and requested the MVLWB explain the absence of an Aquatic Effects Monitoring Program (AEMP).
 Board staff have included background and rationale in the Reasons for Decision; namely, that AEMPs are generally required for undertakings that require a Type A water licence and those which deposit waste directly to the receiving environment.
 The Application is for a Type B licence and does not involve the direct deposition of waste to the receiving environment.
 Board staff also note that ADKFN will have further opportunity to provide evidence during the review of the Erosion and Sedimentation Management Plan. - Work Schedule (comment ID-4) ADKFN requested more information pertaining to the expected work and a minimum notice of 90 days prior to the commencement of any new activities.
 ADKFN also requested a schedule for all work expected to occur during the term of the authorizations, as well as opportunities for ADKFN members to participate in monitoring activities.
-Paramount clarified that activity is related to economic conditions and, given current conditions, limit activity other than monitoring and maintenance will occur.
-Paramount committed to notifying ADKFN if reactivation or abandonment activities were to occur.
+Paramount clarified that abandonment and reclamation will likely occur and committed to notifying affected parties of abandonment and reclamation activities.
 Board staff consider ADKFN's request to be notified prior to the commencement of new work, along with Paramount's commitment to notifying stakeholders prior to certain activities occurring, to be appropriate.
-Board staff note that production is not included in the scope of the authorizations and would require an application for a Type A licence and associated engagement.
-Board staff recommend that the Board require Paramount to update their Engagement Plan to include notifying affected parties 60 days prior to site activities occurring. - Merger of Liard West and East Projects (comment ID-5) ADKFN recommended Liard West and East be merged into a single Project.
+Board staff recommend that the Board require Paramount to update their Engagement Plan to include notifying affected parties 60 days prior to site activities occurring.

+Merger of Liard West and East Projects (comment ID-5) - ADKFN recommended Liard West and East be merged into a single Project.
 Paramount responded by indicating they are of the opinion Liard West and East are separate projects based on the differences in their likely outcomes; Liard West potentially producing in the future with Liard East being closed and reclaimed.
 Board staff note that progressive reclamation, as described by the MVLWB/AANDC Guidelines for the Closure and Reclamation of Advanced Mineral Exploration and Mine Sites in the Northwest Territories (2013), allows for the closure and reclamation of certain project components while other components remain active, and, therefore, the differences between the Projects should not be a limiting factor for not merging Fort Liard West and East.